Apostolic Vicariate of Jolo

-The Apostolic Vicariate of Jolo is a Latin Catholic missionary pre-diocesan jurisdiction that cover the Sulu and Tawi-Tawi provinces in southern Philippines.
+The Apostolic Vicariate of Jolo is a Latin Catholic missionary pre-diocesan jurisdiction that covers the Sulu and Tawi-Tawi provinces in southern Philippines.

 It is directly exempt to the Holy See, specifically to the Roman Congregation for the Evangelization of Peoples, and is not part of any ecclesiastical province.
 However, for the purpose of apostolic cooperation, it is sometimes grouped with the Archdiocese of Zamboanga.

-Its cathedral episcopal see is the Cathedral of Our Lady of Mount Carmel, in Jolo, Sulu, Bangsamoro Autonomous Region in Muslim Mindanao (BARMM).
+Its cathedral episcopal see is the Cathedral of Our Lady of Mount Carmel, in Jolo, Sulu.

 History

-Established on 28 October 1953 as Apostolic Prefecture of Sulu, of territory split off from the then Territorial Prelature of Cotabato and Sulu (now Archdiocese of Cotabato).
+It was established on 28 October 1953 as Apostolic Prefecture of Sulu, of territory split off from the then Territorial Prelature of Cotabato and Sulu (now the Archdiocese of Cotabato).

-Promoted and renamed after its see on 12 July 1958 as Apostolic Vicariate of Jolo, led by a titular bishop.
+It was promoted and renamed after its see on 12 July 1958 as Apostolic Vicariate of Jolo, led by a titular bishop.